 What are the Library’s hours?

-The Library is open Monday-Thursday 8am-6pm and Friday 8am-5pm.
+The Library is open Monday-Friday 8am-5pm.
 The library is closed on Saturday and Sunday.

 Can the public use the computers?